Bedrock-OSS/bedrock-wiki/docs/entities/npc-dialogue.md

 ## Full Example

 This full example will create a custom item that will allow the player to teleport when they right-click/interact while holding the item.
-Full source code for this example can be found [on Github](https://github.com/Llama-Studios/dialog-demo).
 For this demo, use the manifest file at the top of this page.

 ### Creating the NPC